dreamfactorysoftware/platform-wiki/setup-guide/common/iam-setup/Setup-IAM-permissions-for-users-installing-Snowplow.md

 <a name="top" />
 ## Overview

-Setting up permissions in IAM for the user(s) installing Snowplow is an 3 step process:
+Setting up permissions in IAM for the user(s) installing DreamFactory is an 3 step process:

 1. [Create an IAM group (incl. creating a user and setting permissions)] (#create-group)
 2. [Enable users to log into AWS] (#enable-login)

-**Disclaimer: Snowplow Analytics Ltd will not be liable for any problems caused by the full or partial implementation of these instructions on your Amazon Web Services account.
+**Disclaimer: DreamFactory Software, Inc. will not be liable for any problems caused by the full or partial implementation of these instructions on your Amazon Web Services account.
 If in doubt, please consult an independent AWS security expert.**

 _Warning: these permissions are still more permissive than they need to be.
 We will be putting in time to narrow them down further over the coming weeks._